-Where to grab a bite to eat in Chattanooga
+Things to do in Chattanooga: Where to grab a bite to eat with kids

 The Big Katz pastrami sandwich is one to die for, and the BLT with added salmon and pastrami is one-of-a-kind.
 Try the chicken in a biscuit too if you’re feeling a bit more “southern traditional.”

 Map of things to do in Chattanooga

 Things to do in Chattanooga: Why You Should Go